kevkim12/jobnow/README.md

 ### Server

-In another new terminal window, navigate to the `server` folder, and run `python server.py` or `python3 server.py` to start the backend server.
+In another new terminal window, navigate to the `server` folder.
+Run `python init.py` to initialize the database and run `python server.py` to start the backend server.
+You may have to use `python3` if the `python` command does not work.

 ## Technologies & Frameworks Used
 - React.js